Raise awareness of a Social Justice issue important to you and win up to £400

 - Write up to 100 words and give your photo a title - explaining why the issue is important to you

-- Submit it – by emailing your photo (or a link to your photo) and your 100 words to email@example.com with the subject line Social Justice Photography Competition.
+- Submit everything – by emailing your photo (or a link to your photo), your image release form and your 100 words to email@example.com with the subject line Social Justice Photography Competition.
 Make sure you include your name, student number and the title of the photo in the email.

 - You can only enter the competition once